journeyman33/k8s-resume-blog/content/post/overview.md

 Kubefirst was acquired by Civo in March 2024.
 #### Here is what we get
-Helm, Terraform + Atlantis, Vault, Datadog, argocd, argo workflows and an example application 'metaphor' fully GitOps integrated with your Github/Gitlab account.
+Helm, Terraform + Atlantis, Vault, Datadog, argocd, argo workflows and an example application 'metaphor', with two repos fully GitOps integrated with your Github/Gitlab account.